kranthiuppada/RISC_V_MYTH/README.md

 - ## ISA
   ISA is nothing but a language of the computer.This is the way we are going to talk to the computers.
-  If a c program is neede to implement on a hardware ,first c program is compiled in its assembly language and converted  into machine language and these bits  are executed in layout.
+  If a c program is needed to implement on a hardware ,first c program is compiled in its assembly language and converted  into machine language and these bits  are executed in layout.
    ![Image](https://github.com/user-attachments/assets/f593b7c9-6b7d-434c-816b-6e3dce7bdd18)
 - ## Binary number system
     The binary number system  contains only two numbers that are 0 and 1 and a bit is the digit of a binary number a group og 8 bits is called a byte and a group of 32 bits is called a word.
 Similarly a group of     64 bits is called a doubleword.